Skip to main content

 Office of Multi-ethnic Student Education (OMSE)

-OMSE, a unit of the Academic Affairs Division of the University of Maryland, offers a variety of services and programs to enhance the learning experience and promote the academic success of undergraduate students.
+OMSE, a unit of the Office of Diversity and Inclusion at the University of Maryland, offers a variety of services and programs to enhance the learning experience and promote the academic success of undergraduate students.
 They collaborate with several other campus offices and college programs to provide unique collegial opportunities for our diverse population.

 Multicultural Involvement & Community Advocacy (MICA)